barryburgle/daygame-app/README.md

 The app shows 4 bottom tabs:

-1. Input - pen icon: triple vertically scrolling panels view:
+1. Input - pen icon: double vertically scrolling panels view:
     1. First panel is for single session import `[form-like]`
     2. Second panel is for live session `[start-stop-set pin pointed in time and space]`: live session set starting prompts a button to stealthy record the set (automatic stop setting 10-20-30) mins by settings
-    3. The third one is for the no fap reset buttons `[fap/org]`
 2. Outputs - chart icon: a list of configurable (order & presence) charts coming from the inserted data.
 Each graph is a vertical scrolling tab (Apple Health style).
 Each graph provides better infos and correlation with other variables one touched